-Domestic Adaptability Score: 9 The most intrusive form of international/supranational cooperation Denmark takes part in is with the European Union.
-Since membership in 1973, an elaborate system of coordination within government administration has developed.
-It involves all affected ministries and agencies and often also interest organizations.
-In parallel, the European Affairs Committee in the People's Assembly (Folketing) has become an efficient democratic control of Danish EU policy.
-Denmark speaks with one voice in Brussels.
+Domestic Adaptability Score: 9 Being a small and open economy, Denmark has a long tradition of adaptation to international developments.
+The most intrusive form of international/supranational cooperation Denmark takes part in is with the European Union.
+Since joining in 1973, an elaborate system of coordination within government administration has developed.
+It involves all affected ministries and agencies, and often also interest organizations.
+In parallel, the